-- (c) Manufacturer and model number of fugitive emission detection equipment used. - (d) Procedures and timeframes for identifying and repairing fugitive emissions components from which fugitive emissions are detected.
-This includes timeframes for fugitive emission components that are unsafe to repair.
-At a minimum, the repair schedule shall meet the requirements of Condition 3.17. - (e) Procedures and timeframes for verifying fugitive emission component repairs. - (f) Records that will be kept and the length of time these records will be kept. - (g) A site map - (h) A defined observation path that ensures all fugitive emissions components are within sight of the path.
-The observation path must account for interferences. - (i) If the permittee utilizes Method 21, the plan shall also include a list of fugitive emissions components to be monitored and the method for determining location of fugitive emissions components to be monitored in the field (e.g. tagging, identification on a process and instrumentation diagram, etc.). - (j) The plan shall also include the written plan developed for all of the fugitive emission components designated as difficult-to-monitor in accordance with 40 CFR 60.5397(g)(3)(i) and the written plan for fugitive emission components designated as unsafe-to-monitor in accordance with 40 CFR 60.5397(g)(3)(i) and (g)(4).
+- (i) A site map - (j) A defined observation path that ensures that all fugitive emissions components are within sight of the path.
+The observation path must account for interferences. - (k) If the permittee utilizes Method 21, the plan shall also include a list of fugitive emissions components to be monitored and the method for determining location of fugitive emissions components to be monitored in the field (e.g. tagging, identification on a process and instrumentation diagram, etc.). - (l) The plan shall also include the written plan developed for all of the fugitive emission components designated as difficult-to-monitor in accordance with 40 CFR 60.5397(g)(3)(i) and the written plan for fugitive emission components designated as unsafe-to-monitor in accordance with 40 CFR 60.5397(g)(3)(ii).

-(Ref.: 40 CFR 60.5397a(a-g), Subpart OOOOa)
+(Ref.: 40 CFR 60.5397a(a-g))